iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Bring in witnesses

-Following the trial, the judge will declare the court’s decision, but if it does not favor the defendant, they may opt to appeal the court’s judgment in a higher court.
+Following the trial, the judge typically declares the court’s decision, but if it does not favor the defendant, they may opt to appeal the court’s judgment in a higher court.

 How to Fight a Traffic Ticket Without Going to Court